bopmite/luau-perf/README.md

 ## What it does

-Scans your `.lua` / `.luau` files and flags performance antipatterns - allocations in loops, untracked connections (memory leaks), deprecated APIs, missing `--!native` headers, and things that prevent the Luau VM from using FASTCALL/GETIMPORT optimizations.
+Scans `.lua` / `.luau` files for performance antipatterns - allocations in loops, untracked connections, deprecated APIs, missing `--!native` headers, and things that prevent FASTCALL/GETIMPORT optimizations.

-Not a type checker.
-Not a formatter.
-Just perf.

 ## Install